yohaku404/habbo-jp-support/README.md

 Sometimes the only way to keep a tool's benefit without its side effect is to go one level below it and do the surgery by hand.

+That hand surgery eventually became a small tool, so nobody has to redo it byte by byte.
+It lives in `font-tool/` in this repo: point it at a client SWF and it appends the Japanese glyphs while leaving the Latin untouched.

 ---

 ## Part V: From one glyph to a whole language